 Building a Simple To-Do List Website Using Python and Vue.js

-With the installation, development, and connection phases complete, we will add a simple feature to our full-stack web application to illustrate how to build and integrate features using Python and Vue.js.
-This feature is a simple to-do list app where users can add and remove tasks whenever they choose.
+After the installation, development, and connection phases are complete, add a simple feature to the full-stack web application to illustrate how to build and integrate features using Python and Vue.js.

 from flask import Flask, jsonify, request